usdot-fhwa-stol/carma-platform/carma_cooperative_perception/docs/external_object_list_to_detection_list_node.md

 This Node converts incoming `carma_perception_msgs/ExternalObjectList.msg` messages into `carma_cooperative_perception_interfaces/DetectionList.msg` messages.
-It converts each external object’s position data from the host vehicle's map frame to the its UTM zone’s coordinate frame.
+It converts each external object’s position data from the host vehicle's map frame to its UTM zone’s coordinate frame.

 ## Subscriptions